|SSM Cardinal Glennon Children's Medical Center|

-Recurrent UTIs sometimes happen in conjunction with other conditions, such as:
+Recurrent UTIs sometimes happen along with other conditions, such as:

 But not all cases of recurrent UTIs can be traced back to these body structure-related abnormalities.
 For example, dysfunctional voiding — when a child doesn't relax the muscles properly while urinating — is a common cause of UTIs.
 Infrequent urination - not peeing often enough - can also increase a child's risk of developing recurrent infections.
 Both dysfunctional voiding and infrequent urination are associated with constipation.

-Unrelated conditions that compromise the body's natural defenses, such as diseases of the immune system, can also lead to recurrent UTIs, although this is rare.
-In addition, using a nonsterile urinary catheter can introduce bacteria into the urinary tract and cause an infection.
+Unrelated conditions that harm the body's natural defenses, such as diseases of the immune system, also can lead to recurrent UTIs, although this is rare.
+In addition, use of a nonsterile urinary catheter can introduce bacteria into the urinary tract and cause an infection.

-Some abnormalities can be detected even before birth.
-Hydronephrosis, when it occurs as a congenital condition, can be detected in a fetus by ultrasound as early as 16 weeks of gestation.
+Some abnormalities can be found even before birth.
+Hydronephrosis that develops before birth can be detected in a fetus by ultrasound as early as 16 weeks of gestation.
 In rare cases, doctors may consider neonatal surgery (performing surgery on an unborn baby) if hydronephrosis affects both kidneys and poses a risk to the developing fetus.
-Most of the time, though, doctors wait until after birth to treat the condition, because almost half of all cases that are diagnosed prenatally disappear by the time a baby is born.
+Most of the time, though, doctors wait until after birth to treat the condition, because almost half of all cases diagnosed prenatally disappear by the time a baby is born.

 If an abnormality of the urinary tract is suspected, doctors might order tests to make an accurate diagnosis, including: